Brimm Medical Arts High School: History

 The school had been accredited by the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools until 2013, when the school's accreditation status was removed.

-Awards, recognition and rankings
+Starting in the 2021–22 school year, the high school moved into a new $133 million building on Park Boulevard that it shares with Camden Big Picture Learning Academy and Creative Arts Academy.

+Academic performance

+In 1998, many of the students in the 12th grade class had obtained scholarships for post-secondary education, and all of the students in the 12th grade class had plans for tertiary education.

 The school was the 243rd-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 208th in the state of 328 schools in 2012, after being ranked 157th out of 322 schools listed in 2010.
 The magazine ranked the school 71st in 2008 out of 316 schools.
 The school was ranked 105th in the magazine's September 2006 issue, which included 316 schools across the state.

 Athletics

 Brimm does not offer its own athletic programs.
-Students who would like to participate in athletics may play for the teams of Camden High School and Woodrow Wilson High School.
+Students who wish to participate in athletics may play for the teams of Camden High School and Eastside High School.

 Administration

-The school's principal is Corinne J. Macrina.
+The school's principal is Catherine Chukwueke.